btholt/complete-intro-to-react-v9/lessons/08-whats-next/B-form-actions.md

 Since it's on the server, we can now safely insert into our database, directly from inside our React component.
 React/Next.js will handle all the details of handling the execution of that on server.
 Pretty cool, right?
 We'll talk more about this in Intermediate React v6.

 Let's do one more cool trick here.
-There's a new hook called `useFormData` that lets children components see if they're inside of a form being submitted without having to pass lots of data around.
+There's a new hook called `useFormStatus` that lets children components see if they're inside of a form being submitted without having to pass lots of data around.

-In contact.lazy.jsx
+In `contact.lazy.jsx`

 ```javascript
 // at top